TheOdinProject/curriculum/new_course/1_programming_fundementals/predicate_enumerable_methods.md

 ### Introduction
-In previous lessons, you learned about loops as well as arrays and hashes.
-You will soon discover that you'll have to do so much iterating (looping or repeating something several times) over collections as a developer that it will make you dizzy.

-**Enumerables** are a set of convenient built-in methods in Ruby that you can use on collections.
-There are some iteration patterns that you'll find yourself doing again and again, such as transforming, searching for, and selecting subsets of elements in your collections.
-Enumerables were designed to make implementing these iteration patterns (and therefore your life as a developer) much, much easier.
+In the previous lesson, you learned about some really handy enumerable methods like `#each`, `#map`, and `#select`.
+In this lesson, we're going to learn about *even more* enumerable methods!
+Woohoo!
+The party never ends here at The Odin Project!

-We will run through the enumerable methods that you will most commonly use and see out in the wild.
-This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else [Enumerable](https://ruby-doc.org/core-2.6.1/Enumerable.html) offers.
+This time, we're focusing on a particular subset of enumerable methods: the **predicate enumerable methods**.
+You should recall from the Methods lesson that a predicate method is indicated by a question mark (`?`) at the end of the method name and returns either `true` or `false`.
+Again, we won't be going through all of the predicate enumerable methods, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else [Enumerable](https://ruby-doc.org/core-2.6.1/Enumerable.html) offers.

 For all of the examples throughout this lesson, feel free to follow along in irb or [repl.it](https://repl.it/languages/ruby) (an online REPL environment) to get a better feel for how they work.

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

- - Describe what a Boolean Enumerable method is.
+ - Describe what a Boolean enumerable method is.
  - Explain how the `#include?` method works.
  - Explain how the `#any?` method works.
  - Explain how the `#any?` method works.
  - Explain how the `#none?` method works.

-### Boolean Enumerable Methods
-You may have noticed some of Ruby's built in methods have a question mark `?` in the name.
-Any method with a `?` at the end is a `predicate` method, which is a Ruby convention for a method that returns a Boolean, that is either `true` or `false`.

-In this section we are going to take a look at four of Ruby's boolean enumerable methods.

 ### The `#include?` method
 The `#include?` method works exactly like you think it should.
 If we want to determine if a particular element exists in an array, we can use the `#include?` method.
 It will return true if the element you pass as an argument to `#include?` exists in a collection, otherwise it will return false.